k9mil/statum/README.md

 ## Features 😂

-- Incorporated Twitch API which allows for your followers to be loaded instantaneously.
+- Incorporated Twitch OAuth which allows for your followers to be loaded instantaneously.
 - List of VODs for each streamer.
 - Displays whether the streamer is live.
 - If the streamer is live, it displays the category they are in & length of stream.
+- Displays a list of top streamers of the platform.
+- List of the current most popular twitch clips, alongside with their metrics.
 - Utilization of MongoDB for indexing streamers to minimize the amount of requests & user sessions.

 ## Working on 🦸‍♂️